arkadiyt/bounty-targets-data/README.md

 ### Status

-The last change was detected on `Wednesday 06/06/2018 21:30 (UTC)`.
+The last change was detected on `Thursday 06/07/2018 14:30 (UTC)`.
 New changes (if any) are picked up hourly.

 ### Code